cepetr/blue2joy/README.md

 For more details, see the [webconfig](/webconfig/) folder.

 ### Atari Application
+- Not implemented yet.
+This component currently exists only as a design intention.
-- An application that allows to configure Blue2Joy device directly from Atari
+- Intended to be an application that allows configuring the Blue2Joy device directly from Atari
+- Planned to use the bidirectional (SPI-like) communication over the joystick port

 For more details, see the [atari](/atari/) folder.